-Part of our 10-Year Strategic Plan, we are constantly innovating to help provide our patients and families with the best care possible.
+We are constantly innovating to help provide our patients and families with the best care possible.

 New partnerships, coupled with advancements in technology, allow our healthcare providers to better diagnose, treat and care for their patients.
 We are also a leader in the shift to community-based care – focusing on supporting patients with chronic diseases by helping them safely manage their conditions from the comfort of their home.

 NH Navigator is revolutionizing the way patients connect to healthcare information and their care providers.
 Future releases will provide users with easy access to their health information and connect patients and families with their team of providers while maintaining the highest security and privacy standards.

 Since its launch in the fall of 2019, more than 47,000 people have downloaded the app and many have provided feedback for future releases.
 Recent additions to the app include information on NH's COVID-19 response, Mental Health and Addictions resources – both at NH and in the community – healthcare options in Niagara and the Niagara Health Foundation.

 The app also features current wait times in NH Emergency Departments and Urgent Care Centres, an NH news feed and NH sites and services information.

 Not all care has to be provided in person.
 Niagara Health is expanding our ability to provide services from a distance.
 With the COVID pandemic, it has become a necessity.
 Virtual care will be a bigger part of our services moving forward.

 Niagara has an excellent system in place to provide virtual appointments.
 This includes using the Ontario Telemedicine Network to connect people through video with their healthcare providers, therapeutic groups and other programs—providing more prompt care and reducing the need for patients to travel.